brainstem-org/brainstem_support/docs/datamodel/stem.md

 parent: Data model
 has_children: true
 nav_order: 1
+has_toc: false
 ---

 # STEM models

-The STEM (Subjects, Time, Experiments, Manipulations) models form the core structure of the BrainSTEM data management system.
+The STEM (STructured Experimental Metadata) models form the core structure of the BrainSTEM data management system.
 These models provide a flexible and comprehensive framework for organizing and describing neuroscience experiments.

 - [**Project**]({{site.baseurl}}/datamodel/stem/project): Projects serve as the highest-level organizational unit, grouping related subjects, datasets, and collections.
 They define overall permissions and can be used to organize experiments for publications or day-to-day research activities.